Bayer supervisory board to meet to discuss crisis: report

 On Tuesday, the U.S. Environmental Protection Agency (EPA) said that glyphosate is not a carcinogen, contradicting decisions by U.S. juries that found it caused cancer in people.

-Reporting by Emma Thomasson; editing by Jason Neely
+Reporting by Emma Thomasson; editing by Jason Neely and Susan Fenton